StellaCea/simple-js-app/README.md

 Key Features
 - Load data from an external source (API)
 - View a list of items
+- Search items
-- On user action (e.g., by clicking on a list item), view details for that item
+- View details for that item on user's action

 Dependencies
 - Polyfills